45gfg9/RollAByte/README.md

 The same [*Roll a Byte*](https://heap.45gfg9.net/rants/809bc23b9ca6/), right in your hands this time.

-This is a simple device to produce a random byte and show it on a 72x40 OLED display and 8 LEDs, based on the ATmega88PA and the amazing [U8g2](https://github.com/olikraus/u8g2) library.
+This is a simple device to produce a random byte and show it on a 72x40 OLED display and 8 LEDs, powered by an ATmega88PA and the amazing [U8g2](https://github.com/olikraus/u8g2) library.

 ## Build